faucetsdn/udmi/docs/specs/sequences/config.md

 ## Erroneous Config Handling

-A device should be capable of interpreting erroneous messages without distrupting operation.
+A device should be capable of interpreting erroneous messages without disrupting operation.
 There are three types of errors which may be encountered when interpreting config messages:
 * Hard-errors
 * Soft-errors